jackytank/e-learning-website/README.md

--- This is just a school project, you have the total rights to clone, use, publish for free
+-- This is just a school project, you have the total rights to clone, download and use for free